Pathways to careers in medicine, biotech and nanotechnology begin here!

 We will begin by learning about the different parts of compound and stereo microscopes.
 Your child will immediately start observing a variety of cool prepared slides.
 Then, children team up to collect samples outside for closer inspection.
 Part of the experience is collecting and preparing a specimen, observing, questioning, and talking about what the microscope reveals about it.

 Sharing the view of a well-prepared specimen and slide is just fun!
-A microscope camera will allows projection onto a screen in the classroom and the children can save photos to take home!
+A microscope camera will allow projection onto a screen in the classroom and the children can save photos and videos to take home!
 On the final day, your child gets to showcase a favorite specimen or discovery in a mini science fair.

 A microscope allows your child to discover and explore a whole new world, sparking curiosity and questions.
-We build on this natural fascination to develop skills in asking questions, observing, and then documenting those observations.
-Microscope Adventures reveals the excellence of form and function in the world around us.
+We build on this natural fascination to develop skills in asking questions, observing, and then documenting those observations. microCOSMIC Discovery reveals the excellence of form and function in the world around us.
 Children then derive inspiration from what they collect, prepare, and observe and apply it to engineering solutions.